-- to teach in a TRS-covered position in the same school year in you last contributed to TRS, or - to teach beyond the which 120 days/600 hours limitation (see "120 days/600 hours limitation" section).
+- to teach in a TRS-covered position in the same school year in you last contributed to TRS, or - to teach beyond the which 120 days/600 hours limitation.

 If you resume active TRS member status,

 - contributions are required on all creditable earnings, and - you are required to send us a new age retirement annuity application form when you file for retirement again.